Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Asymptotically MDS Array BP-XOR Codes for Matrix Multiplication

-For an $[n, k, b, \sigma]$ MDS array BP-XOR code with the degree of each encoding symbol being less than or equal to $\sigma$, we encode $kb$ information symbols in to a $n$-by-$b$ array of coded symbols.
-The rate of the code is defined to be $r=k/n$.
-Just like product codes, we encode computation in two dimensions however with the exception that the encoding is not only in vertical and horizontal directions, both could be in any direction possible, which shall provide more flexibility between the distribution of encoding and the use of bandwidth.
-In addition, every computation task of the product-coded scheme involves only single dot product whereas our scheme performs a maximum of $\sigma \geq 1$ dot products per processor yielding $b\sigma$ dot products per node in the worst case.
-However in the product-coded scheme, master node performs heavy and unbalanced encoding operations which will be shown to be a bottleneck from an overall latency point of view.
-With the array BP-XOR codes, encoding operation is also distributed over the clustered computation network at the expense of increased bandwidth consumption between master node and the processors of the cluster.
+Just like product codes \cite{baharav2018}, \cite{Park2019}, we encode computation in two dimensions however with the exception that the encoding is not only in vertical and horizontal directions, both could be in any carefully chosen direction, which shall provide more flexibility between the distribution of encoding and the use of bandwidth.
+In addition, every computation task of the product-coded scheme involves only a single dot product whereas our scheme performs a maximum of $\sigma \geq 1$ dot products per processor yielding $b\sigma$ dot products per node in the worst case.
+However, in the product-coded scheme, the master node performs heavy and unbalanced encoding operations which will be shown to be a bottleneck from an overall latency point of view.
+With the array BP-XOR codes, encoding operation may be distributed over the clustered computation network at the expense of increased bandwidth consumption between the master node and the processors of the cluster nodes.
 On the other hand, distributing the decoding task among the network nodes is still an open research topic.